-Want to know how to build an email list fast?
-You can see huge results in a very short amount of time by following proven list building strategies.
-In this guide, we’ll share how to get 100,000 subscribers in 5 months (including 12 strategies from 3 case studies).
+Need to know how to build an email list fast?
+Get big results in little time by following proven list building strategies.
+In this guide, we’ll share how to get 100,000 subscribers in 5 months even if you’re new to this whole lead generation thing.

-You’ll need to be constantly adding fresh email subscribers to your list on a regular basis if you want to keep your list healthy (and not by purchasing an email list– learn why you should never buy an email list here).
+This means that you always need to be adding fresh email subscribers to your list if you want to keep your list healthy.
+And, under no circumstances, ever buy an email list.
+It’s bad, m’kay?
+You can learn why you should never buy an email list here.

 Case Study #1: How Groove Doubled their List to 50,000 in 6 Months